Divyeshinturi/Speech-Emotion-Recognition/README.md

 If you found this project useful, please consider giving it a ⭐ on GitHub.

-It helps others discover the project and motivates future improvements.
+It motivates future improvements and helps others discover the project.

 ---

 # 📜 License

 This project is intended for educational and research purposes.

+© 2026 INTURI DIVYESH